leviwheeling/mushroom-dashboard/README.md

 ## Security Notes

-- The application uses CORS middleware for development
-- API keys and sensitive data should be stored in environment variables
+- API keys are stored in `key.txt` which is gitignored
-- Production deployment should implement proper security measures
+- Use `key.template.txt` as a reference for setting up new environments
+- Never commit sensitive credentials to the repository
+- Assistant IDs are configuration values and can be safely committed
+- All file paths are relative for better portability

 ## Contributing